The short version.

 Hey, there.
 I'm Laura.
 I'm a mama, writer, light-seeker and recovery warrior.
 I believe we desperately need each other’s most honest stories—to know that we are not alone, to learn how to move through life, to remember who we are.
 I write here about my struggle with addiction, my journey to sobriety, motherhood, and love of all kinds.

 I'm a regular contributor at Huffington Post and my work has been published in XOJane, The Mid, Scary Mommy and Elephant Journal, among others.
 I'm also the co-host of HOME Podcast alongside Holly Whitaker.
-On the show, we explore the big questions of life through the lens of addiction recovery.
-We also say 'f*ck' a lot, but we're trying to get better about that.

 And the longer one.

 In July 2013, I hit what one might call a rock bottom.
 I’d say a more accurate description is that I hit the beginning of the end of a long drinking career.

 I did not want to quit drinking.
 I wanted my life to stop exploding, but I did not want to quit drinking.
 Alcohol had been a beloved, loyal companion for twenty years and I was not ready for a break-up.
 I had a big girl job in Boston, a beautiful young daughter, a jamming social life.
 I ran marathons and taught yoga and made six figures.
 I was newly single, having separated from my husband a year prior, and I had things to do.
 I had a whole, big, exciting life stretched out on paper.
 But my insides were absolute dust.